7th October 2016

 The Act requires the Government to set legally binding emissions targets, called carbon budgets, every five years.

-It also established an independent expert body, the Committee on Climate Change (the CCC), to advise Government on the level of those emissions targets.
-It also reports to Parliament on progress made on reducing emissions.
+It also established an independent expert body, the Committee on Climate Change (the CCC), to advise Government on the level of those emissions targets and report to Parliament on progress made on reducing emissions.

 The Act introduced carbon budgets, which put legally binding limits on the amount of greenhouse gases the UK can emit over a five-year period.